Last updated on Jan 13, 2022

 It’s important to remember here that even though many of these tools share functionality (to make a comparison easier), they can and do coexist at many workplaces.
 There’s no reason why you can’t be using a combination of two or three of these to make your life even easier!

-Finally, Document360 is constantly updating their tool with new functionality that the community absolutely adores.
-Each month, a new report on the additional features and bug fixes made in that month lands in the Release Notes section on the Document360 documentation.
+Moreover, Document360 is constantly updating their tool with new features each month.
+A new report on the additional features and bug fixes made in that month lands in the Release Notes section on the Document360 documentation.
 Check out the page for a first-hand look at what their knowledge base looks and feels like!

 Document360 is available for a 14-day free trial.
-Pricing scales per project per month, with various numbers of team accounts unlocked with each tier – from 2 at the $49 price point to 30 at the $499 price point
+Pricing scales per project per month, with various numbers of team accounts unlocked with each tier – from 2 at the $99 price point to 10 at the $499 price point.

 Intercom aims to be the one-stop shop for creating a complete customer service funnel to get your customers connected with real support feedback.